 As part of my research into the Connected Age, and why business needs to be more human, I came across Douglas Rushkoff’s “Life Inc: How Corporatism Conquered the World And How to Take It Back.”
-This is an important, eye-opening book.
-Rushkoff is a akin to Neo in the Matrix, seeing through our societal behavior [...]

 An article in today’s NY Times talks about how the man who was instrumental for growing Ticketmaster to be the value-draining behemoth we all hate is now spearheading a competitor that aims to return ticketing to the specific venues.
 Ticketmaster is most definitely a hanger-on from an earlier era, and it’s inevitable that startups will aim at bringing the values of the Connected Age to ticket sales.
 Honestly, I’m doubtful that this guy is the one to do it, but when your customers hate you as much as Ticketmaster’s does, once there’s a viable option, people will flock.

 This article is about a month old, I know, but still worth pointing to: Salman Khan: The Messiah of Math.
 It’s an excellent example of how, when you engage in approaches that are suitable to the Connected Age, you can make serious inroads.
 Textbook publishers are among the most backwards businesses you can imagine, sadly clinging to an obviously outdated business model.
 If Craigslist can eviscerate the newspapers, can Khan Academy break us free from the stranglehold of the textbook publishers?
 (Even though in the article, Salman Khan says part of the magic of his efforts is that his is a non-profit, I don’t see any reason this couldn’t be a company, a la Craigslist — you don’t have to be rapacious to be successful!)

 It made me think that a sure sign of a Connected Age company is one that succeeds without traditional advertising.